 Choosing An Investment Strategy

 - What’s the best index composition?
 It’s for you to decide.
-VRGO ETF is an all in one ETF from Vanguard or you can pick a few index ETFs representing the Canadian market, US market and the bonds market to keep it simple.
+VRGO ETF is an all-in-one ETF from Vanguard or you can pick a few index ETFs representing the Canadian market, the US market and the bonds market to keep it simple.
 VGRO, as seen below, simply purchases different indexes.
 If you like the ratios, you can do that or you can buy the ETFs separately.

 - What should you expect in terms of performance?
 Depending on the ratio of bonds, you should expect between 6% and 10% just to be conservative.

 - Most index ETFs provide a distribution (not a dividend) and you can DRIP it to buy more shares.
 It’s an auto-pilot method for compound growth.